8-track cartridge: Development

 Based on these new cassettes, George Eash developed the Fidelipac cartridge in 1954.
-PlayTape and the endless-loop compact cassettes for the announcement text of answering machines were made with this technique, as well along with other similar but incompatible answering machine tapes.
+PlayTape and the endless-loop compact cassettes for the announcement text of answering machines were made with this technique along with other similar but incompatible answering machine tapes.
 The original separate take-up reel got a platter laid under the supply reel to combine the two and the perforation around the edge of the reel for traction was removed.
 No rear winding reel was inside such a cassette, so rewinding was impossible.
 Previously, a similar technique was used to store Tefifon grooved-vinyl sonic tape in the Tefi cartridge, but without the benefit of a reel due to the width being 16 mm, over twice that of an 8-track and due to the thickness of the film at 3 mils (75 μm).

 Another similar technology was the LaBelle Tutor 16, which combined several endless-loop technologies at once.
 A 35 mm filmstrip was reduced to 16 mm and loaded into an endless-loop film cartridge similar to a Fisher Price Movie Viewer, which used silent truncated versions of 16 mm cartoons.
 The bottom of this cartridge acted as the top for the sound cartridge below it, which was basically identical to an 8-track.
-The only difference was the recording was the same two-track format as mono NAB carts at the same 3-3/4 IPS speed (9.5 cm/s) as an 8-track with the program material on one track and the subsonic picture-change automation tone on the other track.
+The only difference was the recording used the same two-track format as mono NAB carts at the same 3-3/4 IPS speed (9.5 cm/s) as an 8-track with the program material on one track and the subsonic picture-change automation tone on the other track.

-Films, both silent and sound, in 8 and 16 mm configurations, and in optical or magnetic sound formats were also endless loops, used in applications from store end-cap sales tools to on-the-road engineering instructions to early portable airline movies.
+Films, both silent and sound, in 8 mm and 16 mm configurations, and in optical or magnetic sound formats, were also produced as endless loops.
+They were used in applications from store end-cap sales tools to on-the-road engineering instructions to early portable airline movies.
 Instead of having any part of the mechanism located inside the cartridge, the only part located there was a 45° mirror to reflect the light through the film and onto either the internal frosted screen or an external screen by way of flipping another mirror in to redirect the picture.